Demystifying Dependency Bugs in Deep Learning Stack: Empirical Study Methodology

 \subsection{Study Design}

-The goal of our study is to characterize DBs~in~DL stack.~To~this~end, we propose three research questions,~which are introduced in Sec.~\ref{sec:intro}.

-Our \textit{symptom analysis} in \textbf{RQ1} aims to characterize the observable consequences of DBs, which is helpful~to~assess impacts~and~provide insights for DB diagnosis and detection.
+Our \textit{symptom analysis} in \textbf{RQ1} aims to characterize~the~observable consequences of DBs, which is helpful~to~assess~impacts and~provide insights for DB diagnosis and detection.
 Moreover, it aims~to~identify the lifecycle stage and dependency where the symptom~is exposed, which is helpful to guide both developers and researchers~to~focus more effort on these bug-affecting stages and dependencies~so~as~to achieve the most benefit for DB diagnosis and detection.

-Our \textit{root cause analysis} in \textbf{RQ2} seeks to understand the fundamental nature of DBs, which is helpful to provide insights for DB detection and localization.
-Further, it seeks to locate~the lifecycle stage and dependency where the root cause~is introduced,~which~is~helpful to guide both developers and researchers~to~spend more effort~on these bug-prone stages and dependencies in order to achieve the most benefit for DB avoidance, detection and localization.
+Our \textit{root cause analysis} in \textbf{RQ2} seeks to understand the fundamental nature of DBs, which is helpful to provide~insights~for~DB detection and localization.
+Further, it seeks~to~locate~the lifecycle stage and dependency where the root cause~is~introduced, which~is~helpful to guide both~developers~and~researchers to~spend more effort~on these bug-prone stages and dependencies in order to achieve the most benefit for DB avoidance, detection and localization.

-Our \textit{fix pattern analysis} in \textbf{RQ3} attempts to characterize~the~fixes of DBs, which is helpful to provide insights for DB fixing.
-In addition, it attempts to explore the distribution of fix~patterns~for~root~causes~as well as the knowledge sources that are leveraged~to~fix~DBs, which~is helpful for both developers and researchers to achieve DB fixing in a more automated and effective fashion.
+Our \textit{fix pattern analysis} in \textbf{RQ3} attempts to characterize~the fixes of DBs, which is helpful to provide insights for DB~fixing.
+Moreover, it explores the distribution of fix~patterns~for~root causes~as well as the knowledge sources that are used~to~fix DBs, which~is helpful for both developers and researchers to achieve DB fixing in a more automated and effective fashion.

+\todoq{\textbf{Comparison to DBs in Other Domains.} Unlike general programming, DBs in deep learning exhibits a higher prevalence~of~low-level issues, e.g., driver configuration problems.
+To the best of our knowledge, there is no literature on DBs in high-performance computing or platform-specific binaries, which also encounter configuration problems that may be as prevalent as those found~in~deep learning.
+The existing literature covers a range of topics related to dependencies, including empirical studies on dependency smells~\cite{cao2022towards, jafari2021dependency}, dependency conflicts~\cite{artho2012software, patra2018conflictjs,wang2018dependency, huang2020interactive, wang2019could, wang2021will, wang2020watchman, wang2021hero} and dependency-related build failures~\cite{macho2018automatically, mukherjee2021fixing,bezemer2017empirical, wu2022accelerating, lou2020understanding}.
+During the analysis of \textbf{RQ1}, \textbf{RQ2} and \textbf{RQ3}, we compare the symptoms, root causes and fix patterns and discuss the differences from existing literature.}